How to Turn off PVP in Minecraft

 /gamerule pvp [false/true]

 The “gamerule” command can be used for many things, but it has much more utility in Bedrock.
+It can even be used to stop rain or snow from falling.
 Here you can use it to turn PVP on and off at will.

 Just like in Java, Bedrock displays all the possible arguments and options for the command you’re currently imputing.
 You don’t have to stress yourself with remembering all of these commands.